PhilippeMarcMeyer/simpleTable/README.md

 Work in progress !

+03/26/2017 : Added checkbox support in the modal with header cb_list attribute

-03/25/2017 : Added list to add a drop down in the modal
+03/25/2017 : Added drop down in the modal header list attribute

 03/06/2017 : Modal position is kept throughout the session.
 A column can have 0px wide : invisible in table but show in modal and a type "protected" for readonly state in the modal.